SR3 Residential Steel Doors

 Does SR3 affect home insurance premiums?

-How does SR3 testing actually work?
+How does LPS 1175 SR3 testing actually work?